khaos-studio/story-player/README.md

 A project contains one or more compositions, each with its own set of segments.

 ### Segments
-Each composition contains segments (formerly called "units") which represent scenes or logical divisions within the narrative.
+Each composition contains segments which represent scenes or logical divisions within the narrative.

 Segment properties include:
 - `label`: Display name for the segment